 Use your miles & points.
 So many people treat miles/points as something to hoard and save until some rainy day when you’ll finally use them.
 Unfortunately that may not always be the best policy.
 You run the risk of losing them due to expiration dates (usually miles last something like 18 months to 2 years after the last activity on your frequent flyer account).
 Also the entire mileage plan world is changing… Your points might not be worth as much later.
 If you got them, use them.

 Do your research.
-The Points Guy has a list of airlines mile expiration policies, and a list of hotel point expiration policies.
+The Points Guy has a similar article to this one that includes expiration policies for major airlines and hotel chains.
 Note that there are companies that don’t have mile/point expiration policies (for example Delta airlines).
 Knowing what the rules are goes a long way towards keeping your miles and points safe.

 Use a tracking tool.
 The one I (and many other travel hackers out there) like to use is Award Wallet.
 It’s an amazing tool if you have multiple mileage and hotel plans that you belong to – as you can log in and see all of your plans and mile/point totals in one place.
 If you pay a small fee (about $5 every 6 months) you get access to the paid version which includes automatic expiration date tracking for each mileage plan you add.
 Expiration dates that are soon approaching are highlighted with red font.
 It’s an easy way to keep an eye on your miles/points and keep them alive.
 If you don’t use this tool – put reminders in your calendar or on your phone.